nadalsol/style-guides/README.md

-style-guides
+Style Guides
 ============

-A set of Style Guides created for some projectes.
+A set of Style Guides created for some projects where I took part.